Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-1-Break-Out.md

 **Make colored bricks worth points**

 Make each row of bricks worth a different number of points.
 The first row is worth 10.
-The second row is worth 100 and the top row is worth 100 for each brick.
+The second row is worth 20 and the top row is worth 30 for each brick.

+**Custom Background**

-**Custom Background** Write a function to draw the background for the game.
+Write a function to draw the background for the game.
 Currently the `draw()` function clears the canvas on it's first line with:

-`ctx.clearRect(0, 0, canvas.width, canvas.height);`JS
+`ctx.clearRect(0, 0, canvas.width, canvas.height);`

 Add a function called `drawBackground()`.
 Call this on the first line of `draw()`.

 Try these challenges:

 - Fill the background with a color other than the default color.
 Do this by drawing a rectangle that starts at x 0, y 0 with a width and height that match your canvas.
 Do all of this in the `drawBackground()` function.
+- Draw some concetric circles each larger than the last.
+You could autmate this with a loop.
+Give each circle a different color.
+These circles will be the new background to the game.
+- Draw a gradient to fill the background.
+Read up on using gradients with canvas [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient).